itod/threadutils/README.md

     [buff put:obj]; // blocks while buffer is full, otherwise returns immediately after "putting".

 ####Take
-The "taker" thread should call `-take`, which will either:
+The *taker* thread should call `-take`, which will either:

 * extract and return an item immediately if the buffer currently contains 1 or more items.

 OR

-* if the buffer is empty, the current "taker" thread will block until an item is inserted by another thread.
+* if the buffer is empty, the current *taker* thread will block until an item is inserted by another thread.

 Example: